How To Become A Copywriter (With NO Experience Or Portfolio)

 You don’t need ANY experience to get started.
 You simply need some discipline, grit and persistence, plus – as you’ll hear about in a moment – a proven process to developing your copywriting chops.

-So I’m sure you’ll agree it’s worth investing the time and effort to become great.
+But given the amazing benefits – setting your own schedule, traveling, increasing your income as desired – I’m sure you’ll agree it’s worth investing the time and effort in your copywriting career to become great.

 The question is:

-How do you become a SHIT HOT copywriter with no experience?
+How do you become a SHIT HOT creative copywriter with no experience, and quickly?

 I used Gary Halbert’s approach.
 I suggest you do the same.
-Forget about everything else… and follow Gary’s strategy to learning copywriting.
+Forget about everything else… and follow Gary’s strategy to learn copywriting.
 That’s all you need.

 Note: If want to follow the exact process I followed, check out CopyHour.
 Just click here to get the deetz on CopyHour.

 The crux of the strategy is writing out old-school sales letters by hand.
 Yes, with a PEN and PAPER!
 I know… it sounds crazy.
 We have wonderful, time-saving computers… why would anyone waste their time writing old-school sales letter out by hand?